Skip links

 • In a further change, travel agents are to be excluded from the deemed supplier.
 And, likewise, platform supplies are excluded from TOMS (Travel Operators Margin Scheme.

-July 2030 Digital Reporting Requirements pillar
+July 2030 Pillar 1: Digital Reporting Requirements and e-invoicing

 Digital Reporting of intra-community transactions to tax authorities